ThatsAMorais/agarmans/README.md

 ### improve POST /words.json ###
 It is fine for small lists of words, but enormous lists of words take some time to process.
 The solutions range from using MongoDb's BulkOp to offloading to an external queue consumed by a microservice.
 However, the return on investment is low because rebuilding the entire corpus should not happen often (except in tests with smaller datasets).

+## Thank you ##

+Thank you for taking the time to look at my work!
+I enjoyed learning about this technology, and understanding the requirements, to bring this product to you.